Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 title: Views and Charts
 ---
 # Views
-Views of common entities can be accessed easily on the [sitemap](/docs/#sitemap).
-Selecting any entity on the sitemap will open that entity's *Main Grid*.
+Views of common entities can be accessed easily on the [site menu](/docs/#site-menu).
+Selecting any entity on the site menu will open that entity's *Main Grid*.
 All views can be filtered and sorted according to your needs.

-There are also views of relevant records configured on individual forms throughout the system.
-Views on forms are known as *subgrids*.
-Subgrids generally offer multiple views (e.g., 'Upcoming Encounters' and 'All Encounters').
+The system also includes views of relevant records on individual forms, called *subgrids*.
+Subgrids usually offer multiple views (e.g., 'Upcoming Encounters' and 'All Encounters').
 You can switch between views using the View Selector.

  <img src ="/img/ViewSelector.png " width="650"/>